Richard III Wensleydale

 Andy Ridley worked for Suzanne for years before taking on the business himself in 2011.
-Since then his traditional fresh Wensleydale has continued to improve, and he has relocated its home to nearby Richmond.
+Since then his traditional fresh Wensleydale has continued to improve, as production has moved to Sandhams.

-At The Courtyard Dairy Richard 3rd Wensleydale is sold at barely a month old, ensuring it is zesty, fresh and clean.
+At The Courtyard Dairy Richard III Wensleydale is sold at barely a month old, ensuring it is zesty, fresh and clean.

 Wensleydale was originally a sheep’s milk cheese – it is said that production of Wensleydale started at the request of William the Conqueror who wanted a sheep’s milk cheese similar to Roquefort.
 Production was carried out by monks at Jervaulx Abbey, spreading from there throughout the dales up to Teesdale and down to Bolton Abbey (production also being at Fountains Abbey and Fors Abbey).
 It would have been an open-textured cheese and often blue.
 With the dissolution of the monasteries the recipes for making cheese passed into the farmers’ hands, as they continued to make the dales cheeses.